 Dr. Beverly’s long history in education includes serving as Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
 Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counseling faculty member leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.

 Service is important to Dr. Beverly.
-She serves nationally as the President for the American Association for Women in Community Colleges (AAWCC), as a member of the American Association of Community Colleges (AACC) Board of Directors, and is Co-Chair of the AACC Commission on Academic, Student, and Community Development.
+She serves nationally as the President for the American Association for Women in Community Colleges (AAWCC) and as a member of the American Association of Community Colleges (AACC) Board of Directors, as well as Co-Chair of the American Association of Community College’s Academic, Student and Community Development Commission.
 She has also served as a member of on-site and off-site review committees for the Southern Association of Colleges and Schools’ Commission on College Accreditation and Reaffirmation Process.
 Locally, she serves on the Board of Directors for the Greater Flint Health Coalition, McLaren Health Care-Flint, Carriage Town Ministries, Metro Community Development, and the Michigan Community College Association (MCCA).
-In addition, Dr. Beverly is a member of the Flint & Genesee Chamber of Commerce Operating Board and serves on several chamber committees including the Genesee Global Action Team and the Regional Leadership Council.
-She is a proud member of Alpha Kappa Alpha Sorority, Inc., Flint Rotary Club, and Flint Chapter of the NAACP.
+In addition, Dr. Beverly is a member of several committees for the Flint & Genesee Chamber of Commerce including the Operating Board of Directors, Genesee Global Action Team, and the Regional Leadership Council.
+She is a proud member of Alpha Kappa Alpha Sorority, Inc., Flint Rotary Club, and the Flint Chapter of the NAACP.